1980 October Surprise theory: Gary Sick

 The October Surprise allegations gained traction in the mainstream media after an editorial column by Gary Sick was published in The New York Times on April 15, 1991.
 Sick, who had served as President Carter's Iranian expert on the National Security Council, wrote: "I have been told repeatedly that individuals associated with the Reagan-Bush campaign of 1980 met secretly with Iranian officials to delay the release of the American hostages until after the presidential election.
 For this favor, Iran was rewarded with a substantial supply of arms from Israel."
 Sick wrote that members of the Reagan-Bush campaign had met with high-level representatives of Iran and Israel in a series of meeting in Paris between October 15–20, 1980, and that there were 15 sources who had direct or indirect knowledge of the event.

-Sick later published a book (October Surprise: America's Hostages in Iran and the Election of Ronald Reagan), published in November 1991, on the subject.
-Sick's credibility was boosted by the fact that he was a retired naval captain, served on Ford's, Carter's, and Reagan's National Security Council, and held high positions with many prominent organizations; moreover, he had authored a book recently on US-Iran relations (All Fall Down).
-Sick wrote that in October 1980, officials in Ronald Reagan's presidential campaign, including future CIA Director William Casey, made a secret deal with Iran to delay the release of the American hostages until after the election; in return for this, the United States purportedly arranged for Israel to ship weapons to Iran.
+Sick later published a book on the subject in 1991, October Surprise: America's Hostages in Iran and the Election of Ronald Reagan.
+Sick's credibility was boosted by the fact that he was a retired naval captain, served on Ford's, Carter's, and Reagan's National Security Council, and held high positions with many prominent organizations.
+Sick wrote that in October 1980, officials in Reagan's campaign, including William Casey, made a secret deal with Iran to delay the release of the American hostages until after the election; in return for this, the U.S. purportedly arranged for Israel to ship weapons to Iran.

 Sick admitted that "The story is tangled and murky, and it may never be fully unraveled."
 He was unable to prove his claims, including that, in the days before the presidential election with daily press pools surrounding him and a public travel schedule, vice presidential candidate George H. W. Bush secretly left the country and met with Iranian officials in France to discuss the fate of the hostages.